-Johnny Depp And Amber Heard’s Divorce Finalized As Judge Denies Depp $100K
+Johnny Depp And Amber Heard's Divorce Is Finalized

 According to the New York Daily News, the couple's signed judgment received a stamp from a Los Angeles judge, which finalized the divorce.